-In this article, we outline what matters most.
-We cover butterfly basics, the “secret” elements that attract them, and plant choices suited to India.
-We also talk about garden design, lifecycle support, chemical-free practices, and seasonal care.
+In this article, we focus on what truly matters.
+You’ll learn the basics of butterfly behaviour, the key elements that attract them, and the best plant choices for Indian conditions.
+We also cover garden design, how to support the butterfly lifecycle, chemical-free practices, and seasonal care.

 Our approach is practical and evidence-based.
-We draw on resources from the National Centre for Biological Sciences, Butterfly Conservation publications, and Indian botanical gardens.
-We also use university extension advice and field guides like the Indian Butterfly Field Guide and Bombay Natural History Society reports.
+It draws on insights from institutions such as the National Centre for Biological Sciences, Butterfly Conservation resources, Indian botanical gardens, university extension programs, and field guides, including those from the Bombay Natural History Society.

 Key Takeaways